mirjak/draft-masque-mediabitrate/draft-ihlar-masque-mediabitrate.md

 Media Bitrate: Indicates the average bitrate that is supported by the network without traffic shaping.

-Average Window: Indicates that time that is used to calculate the average bit rate.
+Average Window: Indicates the duration over which the bitrate is enforced.
+The largest allowed burst is given by Media Bitrate * Average window.
 This field is optional.

 # Security Considerations